adity-0620/demo-index/README.md

 # demo-index
-This is domo-index git &amp; github
+This is domo-index git &amp; github..